Tunisia: Business Environment

 Starting from 2023, the following activities are be subject to a 19% tax rate instead of 13%:

-Additionally, medical and cosmetic surgery services will now be taxed at a 19% VAT rate instead of 7%.
+Additionally, medical and cosmetic surgery services are now taxed at a 19% VAT rate instead of 7%.

 According to Tunisian tax laws, tax losses are divided into two categories: operating losses and deferred depreciation.
 Operating losses can be carried forward for a maximum of five years, beginning from the year following the year they were recorded.
 On the other hand, deferred depreciation can be carried forward indefinitely, starting from the year following the one in which it was recorded.
 Carrying losses back to previous years is not allowed.